Neo-Terra

 We must become the change we wish to see in the world.

-As we enter our 26th season of Grow Biointensive ® we strive to live more lightly on the Earth and to rebuild our health and the health of our ecosystems, keeping in mind the question: how can we be sure that we are on a healthy, regenerative path with our proposed methods and solutions?
+We started the Grow Biointensive ® method in 1997 after taking a workshop with John Jeavons.
+Since then we have striven to live more lightly on the Earth and to rebuild our health and the health of our ecosystems, keeping in mind the question: How can we be sure that we are on a healthy, regenerative path with our proposed methods and solutions?

 How can we ensure that we are not further degrading our world and ourselves?